sdrew712/board-hoard/README.md

 # Board Hoard

 This is my capstone project for DevMountain.
-Created with React, React Context, React Router, Node, Express, PostgreSQL, Prisma, Stripe
+Created with React, React Router, Node, Express, PostgreSQL, Prisma, Stripe, Sass, and Material UI.

 ## To run: